![]() |

 Course Description

-History is vital in navigating our own time and in planning for the future, as well as for providing identity and meaning to a community.
-But, for China, does it tend to function in this way or has it also turned into an obstacle to its rise and modernization?
-This course grapples with the weight of China’s history, its institutions, ways of life, belief and power relations upon China today, and how this affects China’s potential to continue its modernization process.
-It also scrutinizes the fabrication of history in China, asking how master narratives have been created and what facts have been selected, actively forgotten or silenced?
+This course grapples with the weight of China’s history, its institutions, ways of life, belief and power relations, and how this affects China’s potential to continue its modernization process.
+It scrutinizes the fabrication of history in China, asking how master narratives have been created and what facts have been selected, actively forgotten or silenced?
 How has, for example, museum design addressed questions of historical consciousness, identity and history?
-How have different forms of material cultural heritage been used and how is local history represented and imagined?
-On an individual level, what are the social effects of creating history ‘blind spots’ concealing events that people have actually experienced?
-The course asks what purposes history serves and has served, from the ‘abject’ past of modern China to the very cornerstone the leadership builds its legitimacy on.
-In doing so it engages students with historical memory and its projection into the future, arguably the most important raw material that has been used over the last two decades to construct China’s national identity.
+How are different forms of material cultural heritage used and how is local history represented and imagined?
+Similarly important, on an individual level, what are the social effects of the imposed amnesia around events actually experienced?
+The course asks what purposes history serves and has served, from the ‘abject’ past of modern China to the very cornerstone that the nation’s leadership builds its legitimacy on.
+It engages students with historical memory and its projection into the future, arguably the most important raw material that has been used over the last two decades to construct China’s national identity.

 Course Learning Outcomes